deohs/remote.folders/README.md

 # remote.folders

-This is an R package for using remote folders with rclone.
+This is an R package for using remote folders with rclone and other storage sync tools such as OneDrive app.

+Rclone users will
-See also: the {[folders](https://github.com/deohs/folders/)} package.
-You will also want to [download and install rclone](https://rclone.org/install/).
+also need to [download and install rclone](https://rclone.org/install/).
 Then you will want to [configure rclone](https://rclone.org/docs/) for the remotes you intend to use.

+See also: the [folders](https://github.com/deohs/folders/) package.

 ## Installation